Dilemma about CEOs – vital spokesperson, but not trusted

 - Operations: CEO 29%, employee 31%, activist consumer 26%, academic 31%, and media spokesperson 15%.

-This leaves the conundrum of the CEO being the key to organisational reputation while often lacking credibility in the wider community.
+This leaves the conundrum of the CEO being the key to organizational reputation while often lacking credibility in the wider community.

 The survey found the average CEO credibility rating was much lower in developed countries (31% for US, UK, Germany, France and Japan), versus 61% for developing countries such as China, India, Russia, Mexico and Brazil.
 It would be interesting to see some research findings on the reasons for this.
 Would it have anything to do with the fact that CEOs in developed countries are paid around 80-90 times higher than the average worker in their organization?